 History of the Property

-This forest is the legacy of the Meltzer family, in particular the late Brady Meltzer, who owned a sawmill during the Depression yet left his own acreage uncleared.
+This forest is the legacy of the Meltzer family, beginning with the late Brady Meltzer, who owned a sawmill during the Depression yet left his own acreage uncleared.
 That old-growth stand was placed in Indiana’s Classified Forest Program in 1928.
-Designated a National Natural Landmark in 1973, the property had many trees cited as “state champions” over the years.
+Designated a National Natural Landmark in 1974, the property had many trees cited as “state champions” over the years.

-It was the only unprotected old growth forest remnant in Indiana until 2014, when the Indiana Bicentennial Nature Trust provided the leadership gift allowing us to purchase the woods and protect it forever.
+It was the only unprotected old growth forest remnant in Indiana until 2014, when the late Phil Meltzer worked with CILTI to protect the woods forever.
+The Indiana Bicentennial Nature Trust provided the leadership gift allowing us to purchase the woods and safeguard it in perpetuity.
 Other major contributors were The Herbert Simon Family Foundation, Blue River Community Foundation, Indiana Heritage Trust and the Meltzer family.
 The much-loved preserve encompassed the 50,000th acre protected by the Nature Preserves Act of Indiana.